darwin-morocho/frontend-curso-flutter/readme.md

 # Install

-Run tghe next command to install the dependencies.
+Run the next command to install the dependencies.
 ```
 npm install
 ```